 Since I’ve heard mixed reviews about chalky style spray paint, I decided to use it on a bookcase that I wasn’t super attached to.
 This way if the end product wasn’t to my liking, it would be no big deal to refinish.

-Note; if you’ve never used Chalk paint before it would be a good idea to check out my post all about it before you dive into using the spray paint.
+Note; if you’ve never used Chalk style paint before it would be a good idea to check out my post all about it before you dive into using the spray paint.

-How to apply chalk spray paint
+How to apply chalky style spray paint

 - Shake the can of spray paint to ensure that you get an even mixture